Roundabouts who needs them?

 "My opinion is poor design, but if I were to follow up the reason, I would locate a fringe theorist," Keith laughed, "Don't mention my name when you go looking for one of those, I have to maintain my reputation of having my feet firmly on the ground."

-"Thanks for the word on design," Ray then asked, "Can you suggest a name?"
+"Thanks for the word on design," Ray then asked, "Can you suggest someone?"

-"Try Sue Johnson in Theoretical, she may suggest someone," Keith suggested, "Good luck you will need it."
+"Try Sue Johnson in Theoretical, she may have a few names," Keith suggested, "Good luck you will need it."